The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G

 See Yoshida \cite[Definition 2.3 and Example 2.11]{yosh80}.
 We summarise this discussion in the following proposition.

-\begin{proposition} If $M$ is a Mackey functor on a profinite group $G$ and $H$ is an open subgroup of $G$, then each $M(H)$ has an $\burnsidering(H)$-module structure.
-Moreover, the restriction map $M(H) \to M(K)$ is a map of rings over the restriction map $\burnsidering(H) \to \burnsidering(K)$, that is compatible with the conjugation maps.
+\begin{proposition} If $M$ is a Mackey functor for a profinite group $G$ and $H$ is an open subgroup of $G$, then each $M(H)$ has an $\burnsidering(H)$-module structure.
+Moreover, the restriction map $M(H) \to M(K)$ is a map of modules over the restriction map $\burnsidering(H) \to \burnsidering(K)$, which is compatible with the conjugation maps.
 The Burnside ring actions satisfy Frobenius reciprocity with respect to the induction maps. \end{proposition}